mBlinkii/MaUI-ElvUI-Profile-Strings/README.md

 - Rare/Elite/Boss enemies are highlighted (color of text changes)
 - Faction icon and PVP text is displayed when the teammate is PVP marked.
 - Quest log is skinned
-- Display of the most important Currencys, on top left.
+- Display of the most important Currency, on top left.
-- Dungeon bosses Are highlighted in DFdungeons.
+- Dungeon bosses Are highlighted in DF dungeons.
-- M+ color highlighting of Importent units.
+- M+ color highlighting of Importen units.
 - Inspiring units are highlighted
-- Units standing in sanguin are highlighted
+- Units standing in sanguine are highlighted
 - Custom Combat and Role Icons
-- Gardient colors
+- Gradient colors
 - Portraits
 - and much more